-The Foo Fighters frontman has revealed why he still gets emotional when singing the 1997 anthem.
+The Foo Fighters frontman has explained why he still gets emotional when singing the 1997 anthem.

-Dave Grohl has revealed that songs like Everlong still leave him overcome when he sees fans singing the lyrics back to him.
+Dave Grohl has says that classic Foo Fighters songs like Everlong still leave him overcome when he sees fans singing the lyrics back to him.

-Asked by Rolling Stone if he still connects with the original emotion behind the song, the Foo Fighters frontman replied: "Oh, yeah.
-There are nights where you’re thinking about what toppings are on the pizza on the bus and whether you need to do laundry tomorrow, but when you launch into a song like that, it immediately brings you back.
+Asked by Rolling Stone last year if he still connects with the original emotion behind the song, the Foo Fighters frontman replied: "Oh, yeah.
+There are nights where you’re thinking about what toppings are on the pizza on the bus and whether you need to do laundry tomorrow, but when you launch into a song like that, it immediately brings you back."

 Grohl provided a particularly emotional moment with the track when playing it at Glastonbury 2017.

-Jon and Laura - who lost her eight-year battle with cancer this year - chose the track as their first dance at their wedding and were due to watch Foo Fighters to celebrate their 10-year anniversary, but had to cancel as she was too ill.
+Jon and Laura - who had lost an eight-year battle with cancer - chose the track as their first dance at their wedding and were due to watch Foo Fighters to celebrate their 10-year anniversary, but had to cancel as she was too ill.

 Jon's request was picked up on social media and was retweeted more than 12 million times, leading to the frontman penning a handwritten note to Jon, which he shared via a photo uploaded to Twitter.

-Dave was true to his word, bringing the set to a climax by saying the next song was for "Laura... who couldn't be here tonight."
+Dave was true to his word, bringing the Learn To Fly rockers' set to a climax by saying the next song was for "Laura... who couldn't be here tonight."